jqwin/joes_data_projects/bikeshare_data.md

 Immmediately we can tell that the majority of rides during this date are members.
 Casaul users make a siginificant portion of rides as well.
 For a stakeholder, they will need to consider the behaviors and preferences of these groups.

+**Average ride time:**

-Another answer we can answer is the average ride time during this day.
+To answer average ride time, we need to calculate the difference between ride end time and start time.
 ```
 SELECT(AVG(total_seconds)) AS avg_seconds
 FROM